TheDaichi/RoR-Assignment/README.md

 load   => Nesting Comments with 1 minutue reload

 For Running Action Cable download redis server and start it and start localhost server.

+Login before Comment because it will give unauthorized error